japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-StreamingExecutionRelation.md

-== [[StreamingExecutionRelation]] StreamingExecutionRelation Leaf Logical Operator for Streaming Source At Execution
+# StreamingExecutionRelation Leaf Logical Operator

-`StreamingExecutionRelation` is a leaf logical operator (i.e. `LogicalPlan`) that represents a spark-sql-streaming-Source.md[streaming source] in the logical query plan of a streaming `Dataset`.
+`StreamingExecutionRelation` is a leaf logical operator (i.e. `LogicalPlan`) that represents a [streaming source](Source.md) in the logical query plan of a streaming `Dataset`.

 The main use of `StreamingExecutionRelation` logical operator is to be a "placeholder" in a logical query plan that will be replaced with the real relation (with new data that has arrived since the last batch) or an empty `LocalRelation` when `StreamExecution` is requested to <<spark-sql-streaming-MicroBatchExecution.md#runBatch-newBatchesPlan, transforming logical plan to include the Sources and MicroBatchReaders with new data>>.